-This work is, essentially, taking the next critical step in emotion-expression research, moving beyond the question of whether emotion expressions are likely to be evolved, toward the question of why these expressions evolved.
-In our view (see also Shariff & Tracy, 2011a; 2011b), this why question marks the 'third chapter' of a longstanding research program on the evolution of emotion expressions, which began with Darwin's (1872) volume hypothesizing phylogenetic origins of distinct expressions, then leapt forward with Ekman, Izard, and colleagues' (1969; 1971) seminal research demonstrating the universality of a small set of emotion expressions, and is now continuing with studies testing evolutionary accounts of distinct expressions.
-This emerging line of research is examining how these expressions function in daily life, why those functions are likely to have been beneficial in evolutionary history, and how those functions are best accomplished by the specific muscle movements involved in each emotion expression (e.g., Ohman & Mineka, 2001; Susskind et al., 2008; Willowski & Meier, 2010).
+This work is, essentially, taking the next critical step in emotionexpression research, moving beyond the question of whether emotion expressions are likely to be evolved toward the question of why these expressions evolved.
+In our view (see also Shariff & Tracy, 2011a; 2011b), this question of why marks the "third chapter" of a long-standing research program on the evolution of emotion expressions, which began with Darwin's (1872) volume hypothesizing phylogenetic origins of distinct expressions, then leapt forward with Ekman, Sorenson, and Friesen's (1969) and Izard 's (1971) seminal research demonstrating the universality of a small set of emotion expressions, and is now continuing with studies testing evolutionary accounts of distinct expressions.
+This emerging line of research is examining how these expressions function in daily life, why those functions are likely to have been beneficial in evolutionary history, and how those functions are best accomplished by the specific muscle movements involved in each emotion expression (e.g., Öhman & Mineka, 2001; Susskind et al., 2008; Wilkowski & Meier, 2010).
 However, few of these studies have directly addressed this why question by testing whether the presumed function of an emotion expression generalizes across diverse populations.
 Furthermore, no prior work has tested whether an emotion expression operates at an implicit level across populations.
-The present research thus addresses this third-generation question of the evolution of emotion expressions in a novel manner that is considerably more direct than most studies in this vein.
+The present research thus addresses this thirdgeneration question of the evolution of emotion expressions in a novel manner that is considerably more direct than most studies in this vein.
 Indeed, the "two-population" approach used here has been characterized as one of the best ways to address questions of universality, which are critical to identifying evolved psychological phenomena (Norenzayan & Heine, 2005).